Princess Alexia of Greece and Denmark: Biography

 Alexia grew up in exile and was raised in between Rome and London.
-Prior to her education at the Hellenic College of London, she attended the Miss Surtee’s School for Boys and Girls in Rome, Italy.
+In Rome, she and her brothers were tutored privately by Jon Kanellopoulos.
+These private lessons eventually became open to other Greek children living in Rome and lessons would take place in their summerhouse garden rooms.
+The family then briefly moved to Denmark and stayed at Amalienborg Palace, and then to London the following year.
+Prior to Alexia's education at the Hellenic College of London, she attended the Miss Surtee's School for Boys and Girls in Rome, Italy.
 After Hellenic College, she went to the Froebel College of the Roehampton Institute, a division of the University of Surrey, in 1985 and took a BA in History and Education in 1988.

 In 1989, she achieved a Post Graduate Certificate of Education and became a primary school teacher in the inner city area of Southwark in London between 1989 and 1992 before moving to Barcelona where she became a teacher of children with developmental disabilities.

+Οn 20 December 2024, Alexia along with other members of the former royal family acquired Greek citizenship, under the surname "de Grèce".

 Marriage and children

+On 9 July 1999, Alexia married Carlos Javier Morales Quintana, an architect and a champion yachtsman, at St. Sophia Cathedral, London.
+In May 1999, two months before their wedding, Alexia and Carlos were involved in a yachting accident on a boat named the Alexia.
+Alexia and Carlos were the only two people out of the thirteen on board to be injured.
+Alexia suffered a broken collarbone and Carlos a fractured kneecap.
+Plans for their wedding to be delayed were in place, however both were able to recover beforehand.